Stopping eviction for rent arrears

 You can also send the letter as an email attachment or through the post:

-Your landlord must follow certain steps, called pre-action requirements.
+Before sending you a notice, your landlord must follow certain steps, called pre-action requirements.
 They must:

 give you clear information about the terms of your tenancy agreement, how much rent you owe, and your eviction rights